200 McKenny Hall

 Already have an account?
 Sign-in to post a job opening.

-Register by signing into your Handshake account or by clicking the 'Get Started' button above.
+Register by signing into your Handshake account.

 Cooperative education, (more commonly called an internship), is another great way for employers to take full advantage of available EMU talent.
 Tied to a student’s academic program and often resulting in the granting of university credit, employers may observe potential hires and assess their performance in the workplace for between 200 and 600 hours, in either a paid or unpaid capacity.